eighteyes/tt-rules/manual.md

 ### In-Game Disputes Solved with Combat
 When player chopsticks touch, this is considered a Conflict.
-(ie. taking someone elses worker token )
+(ie. taking someone elses Minion token )
 At site of infraction, or at intersection between Huts.

 ### Round up.